 Some jigsaws work better than others and have additional features like blade guides.
 Usually, jigsaws with fewer vibrations tend to produce smoother cuts.
 Can a budget B&D jigsaw do it?
 Sure.

-When it comes to wood the harder the piece is the more difficult it is to cut by the jigsaw.
+When it comes to wood, the harder the piece is, the more difficult it is to cut with the jigsaw.
 Mostly because of the friction and heat that is produced.
-The softer the wood the thicker you can go.
+The softer the wood, the thicker you can go.

 TPI for thicker workpieces is usually low, but at the same time, that means rougher cuts.
 Check out these Bosch blades for wood 6in and 7in or these Bosch T234X3 progressor blades for a bit cleaner cuts.